A Typical Day For A Volunteer

 Uganda Bucket List

-- Take some Lugandan language lessons and test out some common phrases when you're out and about
+- Take some Lugandan language lessons and test out some common phrases when you're out and about.
+Although English is spoken here, they'll love you for attempting to learn another language.

 - See animals like giraffes, hippos, lions, elephants, and chimpanzees up close on a safari